-Special General Meeting with shareholders held virtually.
 Annual consultation prize draw held.

-August 2020 - Factoring Policy consultation carried out with factored owners.

-June 2020 - Repairs and Maintenance satisfaction survey with 220 tenants on our repairs and maintenance service.
-(27% of those who had a reactive repair in the year).
+- August 2020 Factoring Policy consultation carried out with factored owners. - June 2020 Repairs and Maintenance satisfaction survey with 220 tenants on our repairs and maintenance service.
 The results and actions against dissatisfaction were included in our September 2020 ChitChat newsletter.